Galápagos Islands: Environmental protection policy

 Though the first protective legislation for the Galápagos was enacted in 1930 and supplemented in 1936, it was not until the late 1950s that positive action was taken to control what was happening to the native flora and fauna.
 In 1955, the International Union for the Conservation of Nature organized a fact-finding mission to the Galápagos.
 Two years later, in 1957, UNESCO, in cooperation with the government of Ecuador, sent another expedition to study the conservation situation and choose a site for a research station.

 In 1959, the centenary year of Charles Darwin's publication of The Origin of Species, the Ecuadorian government declared 97.5% of the archipelago's land area a national park, excepting areas already colonised.
 The Charles Darwin Foundation (CDF) was founded the same year.
 The core responsibility of CDF, an international nongovernmental organization (NGO) constituted in Belgium, is to conduct research and provide the research findings to the government for effective management of Galápagos.
 CDF's research efforts began with the establishment of the Charles Darwin Research Station on Santa Cruz Island in 1964.
 During the early years, conservation programs, such as eradication of introduced species and protection of native species, were carried out by research station personnel.
 Now much of that work is accomplished by the Galápagos National Park Service using the research findings and methodologies developed by CDF.

 In 1986, the 70,000 square kilometers (27,000 sq mi) of ocean surrounding the islands was declared a marine reserve, second in size only to Australia's Great Barrier Reef.
 In 1990, the archipelago became a whale sanctuary.
 UNESCO recognized the islands in 1978 as a World Heritage Site and in 1985, as a biosphere reserve.
 This was later extended in December 2001 to include the marine reserve.
 In July 2010, the World Heritage Committee agreed to remove the Galápagos Islands from its list of precious sites endangered by environmental threats or overuse.

+Conservation International Ecuador has served as the project agency for a Global Environment Facility project in the Galápagos designed to strengthen archipelago biosecurity and support ecosystem restoration.
+Actions have included invasive-vertebrate eradication on Floreana Island and translocation of giant tortoises to Santa Fe Island.